TwistPHP/TwistPHP/README.md

 #[TwistPHP](https://twistphp.com/) ![TwistPHP logo](http://static.twistphp.com/logo/square/32.png)

-##A fresh, new open source PHP micro framework
+##A fresh, new open source PHP MVC micro framework

 We looked around for a PHP framework that suited our needs and found nothing that we were completely happy with.
 So we made one.